dapphub/seth/README.md

 ### Helper commands

-The most used Seth helper command is [`seth --to-wei`] which converts a readable quantity into an integer number of wei.
-There is also [`seth --from-wei`] which does the opposite.

 The `$(...)` shell syntax for ["command substitution"] is very useful with Seth.
 It allows the output of one command to become a parameter to another.
 An example follows.